gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 But before that, I needed to calibrate the camera with the projector.
 The camera needs to know where the projected surface is in order to communicate the position of the shot in relation to the surface of projection.
 This calibration was the first thing to do when executing the program.
-It is establishing a shared two axes coordinates system across the camera feed (input) and the projected area (output).
+It is establishing a shared two axes coordinate system across the camera feed (input) and the projected area (output).

 That calibration is done in two parts: